 1. Almond Milk

 You’ll often find almond milks in both the refrigerated section and the center aisles, because you can actually store them unopened fridge-free for a year.
 (Once you open it, though, you’ll need to pop it in the fridge and use it within 10 days.)
-This beverage is often fortified to include ample amounts of calcium and vitamins D, E, and A. A cup of unsweetened almond milk is just 30 calories and is a versatile ingredient that comes in handy in sauces, stews, muffins and quick breads, smoothies and lots of other recipes.
+This beverage is often fortified to include ample amounts of calcium and vitamin D, vitamin E, and vitamin A. A cup of unsweetened almond milk is just 30 calories and is a versatile ingredient that comes in handy in sauces, stews, muffins and quick breads, smoothies and lots of other recipes.

-have been shown to reduce cholesterol levels—some fiber (about two grams per ounce, and which we don’t get enough of), and around six grams of plant protein.
+Whether it’s almonds, walnuts, pistachios, or cashews, I’m nuts about nuts.
+Especially because I know that along with a mouthful of crunch, I’m getting heart-healthy fats—which have been shown to reduce cholesterol levels—some fiber (about two grams per ounce, and which we don’t get enough of), and around six grams of plant protein.
 I add nuts to salads, roasted veggies, hot or cold cereal, or just enjoy them right out of the package.

 3. Whole Grains